811400344/LXSocialManager/README.md

 #### Manually

-    1. Download all the files in the `LFLiveKit` subdirectory.
+    1. Download all the files in the `LXSocialManager` subdirectory.
     2. Add the source files to your Xcode project.
     3. Link with required frameworks: